-Additionally, the bill introduces a Childhood Behavioral Health Services Fund, funded through assessments from insurance carriers and other entities, with the aim of supporting care management for childhood behavioral health services.
-It mandates annual reports to the commissioner of insurance detailing the association's activities and allows for the collection of assessments and the return of unexpended funds.
-The bill also amends RSA 417-E:1, V-a to require health insurers to provide comparative analyses of benefits for mental health and substance use disorders, specifically for consumers aged 0-5 and 18 years and younger.
-The act is set to take effect 60 days after passage, with an anticipated revenue increase of over $2.5 million annually, although the fiscal impact remains indeterminable.
+Additionally, the bill introduces a Childhood Behavioral Health Services Fund, funded through assessments from assessable entities, and mandates annual reports to the commissioner of insurance detailing the association's activities.
+It amends RSA 417-E:1, V-a to require health insurers to provide comparative analyses of medical/surgical benefits and mental health and substance use disorder benefits for consumers aged 0-5 and 18 years and younger.
+The bill aims to identify barriers to care and ensure compliance with parity laws.
+While the fiscal impact is projected to be indeterminable, estimates suggest annual revenues and expenditures could exceed $2.5 million starting in FY 2026.
+The act is set to take effect 60 days after its passage.

 Statutes affected: